Limerick: Rugby

-Rugby Union is popular in the city and is widely played at all levels, with Limerick sometimes referred to as the "spiritual home of Irish rugby".
+Rugby union is popular in the city and is widely played at all levels, with Limerick sometimes referred to as the "spiritual home of Irish rugby".
+Two-time European champions Munster play most home matches at Thomond Park, where they held a record of being unbeaten in the Heineken Cup for 26 consecutive games until the 16–9 defeat by Leicester in January 2007.
+Munster recorded a famous 12–0 victory against the New Zealand All Blacks in 1978 at Thomond Park and came close a second time when the teams met in 2008, losing 18–16.
+Munster also defeated an Australian touring side at Thomond Park in 2010 and the Maori All Blacks 27-14 in 2016.

 Since its inception in 1991 the All-Ireland League has been dominated by Limerick City teams, with three clubs winning the competition 13 times between them: Shannon (9); Garryowen (3) and Young Munster (1).
 Other senior rugby clubs in the city include Old Crescent, Thomond, and UL Bohemians.
-Richmond and St.Marys are city clubs playing in the junior leagues.
+Richmond and St. Mary's are city clubs playing in the junior leagues.

 The city's secondary schools compete in the Munster Senior and Junior Cups and a number of schools have had notable success at both levels.
-The most successful rugby school in the city is Crescent College which have won the Senior Cup eleven times and the Junior Cup five times.
+The most successful rugby school in the city is Crescent College, eleven-time Senior Cup and five-time Junior Cup winners.
 The school is affiliated with Old Crescent RFC.
-St Munchin's has won the Senior Cup five times since 1968 and the Junior Cup three times.
+St. Munchin's has won the Senior Cup five times since 1968 and the Junior Cup three times.
 Limerick CBS won the Senior Cup on four occasions in the 1920s and 1930s and the Junior Cup in 1932.
 Ardscoil Rís has won the Junior Cup twice, in 2003 and 2005 and Castletroy College won both senior and junior competitions in 2008.

-All Munster European Heineken Cup matches are played at Thomond Park Stadium, where the Munster team held a record of being unbeaten in the Heineken Cup for 26 consecutive games until the 16–9 defeat by Leicester in January 2007.
-Munster has won the Heineken Cup twice, in 2006 and 2008.
-The main street O'Connell Street was crowded for the 2006 match.
-Munster recorded a famous 12 – 0 victory against the New Zealand All Blacks in 1978 at Thomond Park and came close a second time when the teams met again in 2008, losing 18–16.
-Munster also defeated an Australian touring side at Thomond Park in 2010.

-Rugby league is also played in Limerick and the city is represented in the Munster Conference of the Irish Elite League by Treaty City Titans.
-In 2013, Thomond Park hosted rugby league matches in the 2013 Rugby League World Cup, and an academy was set up to identify players to play for Super League clubs.
+In 2013, Thomond Park hosted rugby league in the 2013 Rugby League World Cup, and an academy was briefly set up in 2011 to identify Irish players to play for Super League clubs.
+Domestic rugby league was formerly played in Limerick, with the Treaty City Titans representing the city in the All-Ireland Rugby League Championship.
+The Titans were Irish champions eight times between 2005 and 2015, but as of 2023 the team is defunct.